clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

     inet6 fe80::20c:29ff:febe:31ff/64 scope link
        valid_lft forever preferred_lft forever
 ```
-And update the addresses in the hosts file installed on the RUT accordingly.
+Also, update the addresses in the hosts file installed on the RUT accordingly.

 Start the httpd service by running the command: